-At the latest 15 working days after the day of use of the above-mentioned measure B, Elia shall submit a report containing a description and justification for this action to the relevant regulatory authority.
+At the latest 15 working days after the day of use of the above-mentioned measure $B{\overline{r}}$ . and/or C., Elia shall submit a report containing a description and justification for this action to the relevant regulatory authority.
 The report shall at least contain:

-- a description of the exceptional event; - the result of the evaluations carried out in accordance with the residual risk calculation, including the values of the parameters mentioned and the timing of those evaluations; - the result of the evaluations carried out during the activation of the above-mentioned measure B, including the timing of the evaluations; - the energy activated per unit and per period specified by the time to restore frequency and the attained techno-economic efficiency, including a justification for deviating from the techno-economic optimum, if applicable; - any actions Elia intends to take, or is taking, in order to verify or enforce the compliance of market parties with their contractual obligations towards Elia; - the lessons learned from the exceptional event and, if relevant, concrete recommendations that could ease the operations of the following exceptional events.
+- a description of the exceptional event; - the result of the evaluations carried out in accordance with the residual risk calculation, including the values of the parameters mentioned and the timing of those evaluations; - the result of the evaluations carried out during the activation of the above-mentioned measure B, measures B. and/or C., including the timing of the evaluations; - the energy activated per unit and per period specified by the time to restore frequency and the attained techno-economic efficiency, including a justification for deviating from the techno-economic optimum, if applicable; - any actions Elia intends to take, or is taking, in order to verify or enforce the compliance of market parties with their contractual obligations towards Elia; - the lessons learned from the exceptional event and, if relevant, concrete recommendations that could ease the operations of the following exceptional events.